vmykhalchuk/RetroProgrammer/README.md

 * Add LED to show that power supply to target MCU is ON
 * Add switch to turn-off power supply to target MCU (in case it uses own power supply)
   * additionally auto-sense voltage on VPP and disable VPP-on switch to prevent failures
-  * also add this option into automatic target detection algorithm - to check if it is expected to have VPP on target board or not
+  * also add this option into automatic TargetID detection algorithm - to check if it is expected to have VPP on target board or not, and what level of voltage required (5v or 3.3v)
 * Add LED to show when SD card bussy (attach to CS pin)